-An embryofoetal development study has been conducted in monkeys administered lenalidomide at doses from 0.5 and up to 4 mg/kg/day.
-Findings from this study indicate that lenalidomide produced external malformations including non-patent anus and malformations of upper and lower extremities (bent, shortened, malformed, malrotated and/or absent part of the extremities, oligo and/or polydactyly) in the offspring of female monkeys who received the active substance during pregnancy.

-Various visceral effects (discoloration, red foci at different organs, small colorless mass above atrio- ventricular valve, small gall bladder, malformed diaphragm) were also observed in single fetuses.

-Lenalidomide has a potential for acute toxicity; minimum lethal doses after oral administration were > 2000 mg/kg/day in rodents.
+Population pharmacokinetic analyses indicate that body weight (33 · 135 kg), gender, race and type of haematological malignancy (MM, MDS or Preclinical safety data extremities (bent, shortened, malformed, malrotated and/or absent part of the extremities, oligo and/or polydactyly) in the offspring of female monkeys who received the active substance during pregnancy.
+Various visceral effects (discoloration, red foci at different organs, small colorless mass above atrioventricular valve, small gall bladder, malformed diaphragm) were also observed in single fetuses.
+Lenalidomide has a potential for acute toxicity: minimum lethal doses after oral administration were > 2000 mg/kg/day in rodents.
 Repeated oral administration of 75, 150 and 300 mg/kg/day to rats for up to 26 weeks produced a reversible treatment-related increase in kidney pelvis mineralisation in all 3 doses, most notably in females.
-The no observed adverse effect level (NOAEL) was considered to be less than 75 mg/kg/day, and is approximately 25-fold greater than the human daily exposure based on AUC exposure.
-Repeated oral administration of 4 and 6 mg/kg/day to monkeys for up to 20 weeks produced mortality and significant toxicity (marked weight loss, reduced red and white blood cell and platelet counts, multiple organ haemorrhage, gastrointestinal tract inflammation, lymphoid, and bone marrow atrophy).
-Repeated oral administration of 1 and 2 mg/kg/day to monkeys for up to 1 year produced reversible changes in bone marrow cellularity, a slight decrease in myeloid/erythroid cell ratio and thymic atrophy.
-Mild suppression of white blood cell count was observed at 1 mg/kg/day corresponding to approximately the same human dose based on AUC comparisons.
+The no observed adverse effect level (NOAEL) was considered to be less than 75 mg/kg/day. and is approximately 25-fold greater than the human daily exposure based on AUC exposure.
+Repeated oral administration of 4 and 6 mg/kg/day to

+$Iopment study has been conducted in monkeys administered lenal idomide at doses from 0.5 and up to 4\,mg/kg/day.
+Findings$ from this study indicate that lenalidomide produced external malformations including non-patent anus and malformations of upper and lower thymic atrophy.
+Mild suppression of white blood cell count was observed at 1 mg/kg/day corresponding to approximately the same human dose monkeys for up to 20 weeks produced mortality and significant toxicity (marked weight loss, reduced red and white blood cell and platelet cou multiple organ haemorrhage, gastrointestinal tract inflammation, lymphoid, and bone marrow atrophy).
+Repeated oral administration of 1 and 2 mg/kg/day to monkeys for up to 1 year produced reversible changes in bone marrow cellularity, a slight decrease in myeloid/erythroid cell ratio and